Disappearance of Tom and Eileen Lonergan

 Thomas Joseph Lonergan (born 28 December 1964) and Eileen Cassidy Lonergan (née Hains; born 3 March 1969) were an American couple who were abandoned in the Coral Sea off Australia's northeast coast on 25 January 1998 during a group scuba-diving trip aboard MV Outer Edge.
-The boat crew did not note their absences until two days later, on 27 January.
-While search efforts resulted in the discovery of personal effects presumed to be those of the Lonergans, the discoveries did not lead to their rescue.
-Neither has been found, and both are presumed dead.
+The boat crew did not note their absences until two days later.
+While search efforts resulted in the discovery of personal effects confirmed to be those of the Lonergans, they were never found.

-The couple's disappearance and deaths resulted in "a crisis of confidence in north Queensland's dive industry" and tighter mandatory safety regulations for diving boats in Australia.
-Their disappearances also served as the inspiration for the 2003 film Open Water.
+The couple's disappearance resulted in "a crisis of confidence in north Queensland's dive industry" and tighter mandatory safety regulations for diving boats in Australia.
+Their disappearance served as the inspiration for the 2003 film Open Water.

 Background

 Thomas Joseph Lonergan and Eileen Hains, both graduates of Louisiana State University, were married in Jefferson, Texas on 24 June 1988.

 Disappearance

 On January 25, 1998, the Lonergans were scuba diving with a group at St. Crispin's Reef in Australia's Great Barrier Reef.
-The boat transporting the group to the dive site departed before the Lonergans returned from the water.
+The boat that had transported the group to the dive site departed before the Lonergans returned from the water.
 None of the vessel's crew or passengers noticed that the two had not returned to the boat.

-At the time of the incident, the couple had recently completed a two-year tour of duty with the Peace Corps at Funafuti atoll in the small South Pacific island nation of Tuvalu and were repeating that work in Fiji.
+The couple had recently completed a two-year tour of duty with the Peace Corps at Funafuti atoll in the South Pacific island nation of Tuvalu and were repeating that work in Fiji.